emscripten-core/emscripten/system/lib/mimalloc/readme.md

 _mimalloc_ can be build in secure mode by using the `-DMI_SECURE=ON` flags in `cmake`.
 This build enables various mitigations to make mimalloc more robust against exploits.
 In particular:

-- All internal mimalloc pages are surrounded by guard pages and the heap metadata is behind a guard page as well (so a buffer overflow exploit cannot reach into the metadata).
+- All internal mimalloc page meta-data is surrounded by guard pages (so a buffer overflow exploit cannot reach into the metadata).
 - All free list pointers are [encoded](https://github.com/microsoft/mimalloc/blob/783e3377f79ee82af43a0793910a9f2d01ac7863/include/mimalloc-internal.h#L396) with per-page keys which is used both to prevent overwrites with a known pointer, as well as to detect heap corruption.